jfergoo/jfergoo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a mathematician interested in theoretical and computational models of natural phenomena.
-Currently I am a postdoc based in the [Vogels Lab](https://ista.ac.at/en/research/vogels-group/) at the [Institute of Science and Technology Austria](https://ista.ac.at).
+I am a mathematician working on theoretical and computational models of natural phenomena.

+Currently I am a postdoctoral scientist based in the [Vogels Lab](https://ista.ac.at/en/research/vogels-group/) at the [Institute of Science and Technology Austria](https://ista.ac.at).

 Thanks for visiting my website!